Examining accident reports involving autonomous vehicles in California

 In December 2016, Google's parent company, Alphabet Inc., officially launched its self-driving car project into a new company called Waymo.
 Since then, the company has added over 500 Chrysler Pacifica minivans to its fleet of self-driving cars, advancing autonomous driving technology.
 As excitement and momentum for self-driving cars grows, there are numerous insurance questions that will need to be addressed before such vehicles take the road.
 For example: What happens if a self-driving car gets into an accident?
 Who is liable for the damages?
 Will the human "copilot" be at fault or will the car's manufacturer?
 Will the 'driver' have to maintain a constant vigil on the road ahead at all times?
 What are they allowed to do inside the vehicle…can they nap, read a book or text message while the car does all the navigating?
 Will they even need a driver's license?
 A 2017 KMPG report highlights the "chaotic middle" the auto insurance industry is facing in this new period.

 There is also a long list of safety and legal issues to iron out before self-driving cars hit the road.
-Currently, twenty states have passed legislation related to autonomous vehicles.
-In addition, the National Highway Traffic Safety Administration (NHTSA) has issued a number of recommendations on the issue, including its plans for research on related safety issues and recommendations for states related to the testing, licensing, and regulation of self-driving vehicles.
+In September 2017, the National Highway Traffic Safety Administration (NHTSA) presented, Automated Driving Systems: A Vision for Safety, as part of U.S. Department of Transportation's (DOT) multimodal efforts to support the safe introduction of automation technologies.
+Currently, twenty-one states have passed legislation related to autonomous vehicles.
 Getting the technology to make the vehicles is only half the challenge; the other half will be creating a legal, liability and regulatory framework to govern their use on public streets.